Kai535813/Music-People/README.md

-# Music-People
+# Musikhelfer

 **Classification: Utility Tool**

 ## Discription:
-Music-People is a music software.
+Musikhelfer is a music software.
 It includes regular practice functions such as a tuner and metronome.
 On top of that it has a harmonizer and ear training functions.

 ## GUI: